 House Therapy Program

-This is an assistance program for customers who have a high utility bill and who have high-energy use.
+This is an assistance program for customers who have a high utility bill and that also have high-energy use.
 Participants in this program will receive an energy analysis and, as warranted, installation of energy conservation improvements including insulation and weather-stripping.

 Customers of all income levels can save money on their utility bills.
 The company offers several tips and suggestions, as well as rebates, that can be used for savings.
 Click here.